 When you start eating gluten free, first thing you want to make is bread.
 That’s not always easy.
 For perfect gluten free bread, you’ll need perfect recipe.

 There is so much improvisation on a theme bread.
-Some are fluffy inside with a crispy crust outside, some are dark and compact inside, some are with a lot of different kinds of seeds, and some are combination of everything.
+Some are fluffy inside with a crispy crust outside, some are dark and compact inside, some are with a lot of different kinds of seeds, and some are a combination of everything.

-Structure of the bread depends of the density of the dough.
+Structure of the bread depends on the density of the dough.
 If you want to get very soft and fluffy bread, you should put more water than flour.
 You will get very dense mass which is not compact dough, so you should use bread mold.
 If you want to get more compact bread roll, you will have to make real dough.
-That’s mean you should put same amounts of flour and water.
+That’s mean you should put the same amounts of flour and water.
 Always set aside 10-20g of flour for kneading.
-At the end, you can also make combinations of different kinds of flour, with different kinds of seeds.
+In the end, you can also make combinations of different kinds of flour, with different kinds of seeds.

 10g flax seeds